-As we explained in our guide to understanding A1C, HbA1C, or A1C, is a measurement used to determine your average blood sugar levels over the last three months.
+HbA1C, or A1C, is a measurement used to determine your average blood sugar levels over the last three months.
+The hemoglobin A1C test, which is a key indicator of long-term blood glucose control, is often associated with prediabetes or diabetes diagnosis or treatment.

-While high blood sugar may be a risk factor for diabetes mellitus, high A1C is not exclusively seen in those with the health condition.
-In fact, people can have a high A1C even if they don’t have a history of diabetes.
+But while high blood sugar may be a risk factor for diabetes mellitus, high A1C is not exclusively seen in those with the health condition.
+In fact, people can have a high A1C even without a history of diabetes.

 Want to find out what other factors can lead to high A1C?
 Let’s explore what the A1C test measures, what lifestyle factors can lead to elevated levels, and what you can do if your A1C is high.